nickjj/runninginproduction.com/_posts/podcast/2019-11-25-3-learn-elixir-and-phoenix-by-building-things-over-at-alchemist-camp.md

   It's all hosted on a $10 a month DigitalOcean server.
 ---

-In this episode of Running in Production, Mark Wilbur guides us through how he builds and deploys his video and article driven learning platform called [Alchemist Camp]({{ page.guest_website }}).
+In this episode of Running in Production, {{ page.guest }} guides us through how he builds and deploys his video and article driven learning platform called [Alchemist Camp]({{ page.guest_website }}).
 The site gets about 12,000+ visitors a month and it's all hosted on a single $10 / month DigitalOcean server.